Neethu9074/carbon/README.md

 You need to have Node.js installed in order to execute the build, tests and the development mode.
 OS X and Linux users should install Node.js via the
 [Node Version Manager](https://github.com/creationix/nvm) (NVM).
 NVM makes it easy to switch between installed Node.js versions and allows installation of global modules without super-user privileges.

-### Accessing our artifact repository via NPM
+### Accessing our artifact repository via Yarn
-To access our artifact repository (NEXUS) and retrieve dependencies via NPM, you need to add a local `.npmrc` configuration file to the `ui-client` directory.
+To access our artifact repository (NEXUS) and retrieve dependencies via Yarn, you need to add a local `.npmrc` configuration file to the `ui-client` directory.
 You do so via…

 ```
 cp .npmrc.sample .npmrc